Abraxas3d/deviations/Just_A_Prank/tools/README.md

 wav-file-viewer.grc demodulates and decodes the .wav files created by the beacons.
 Turn repeat file on.

 longer-pass is the output of range-rate.py.
 It's the times and doppler for the uplink 406 MHz beacons transmitted from Crack in the Ground for four passes on 12 May 2016.

+BCH_Generation.m is a MATLAB script used to create the fields of the 406MHz beacon packets.